koschaos/koschaos.github.io/pages/2023_recap.md

 ### Autumn ... or Fall!
 (Sep - Dec)

-Start of school means start of cross-country season ... although Aidan prefers sprinting to long distance and cross-country, he *wanted* to do cross-country this year, without any prodding from his "parental units".
+Start of school means start of cross-country season.
+Although Aidan prefers sprinting to long distance and cross-country, he *wanted* to do cross-country this year, without any prodding from his "parental units".
 He did well - he came third in one of the warm up events, then first in another, and then came first again (out of 62) in the meet for his school's area!
-In the regional final two weeks later, he came 19th out of 100+ runners - needless to say, he was disappointed but his mum and I are really proud of him!
+In the regional final two weeks later, he came 19th out of 100+ runners - while he was disappointed, his mum and I are really proud of him!

-Then it was the school volleyball team ... and cricket team ... 🤦‍♂️
+Then it was the school volleyball team ... and cricket team ... 🤦🏼‍♂️

 What else happened?
 Oh yeah, I had a cardiac procedure!
 In 2018, I was diagnosed with paroxysmal atrial fibrillation (let's just go with A.Fib.!) and have been monitoring it ever since.
 In my case, there's an elevated risk of blood clots but it's essentially considered a nuisance condition - when I'm in A.Fib., I can feel the irregular rhythm in my chest and it's just annoying and uncomfortable until it returns to a regular rhythm (that's the paroxysmal part - it's not permanent).